 Our whole family is involved in sports.
-All of our kids play sports, so everyday of the summer is full of practice, weights and school activities.
+All of our kids play sports, so every day of the summer is full of practice, weights, and school activities.
 But Faith Week is on our calendar.
-The school coaches know our family and they know that during Faith week, our kids won’t be at practices, lifting weights, or any other school activities.
-We always set aside time for our kids to attend Faith Week because we think Faith Week Camp is important.Paul & Mary Deadly, Eastwood Baptist Church Members
+The school coaches know our family and they know that during Faith Week, our kids won’t be at practices, lifting weights, or any other school activities.
+We always set aside time for our kids to attend Faith Week because we think Faith Week is important.Paul & Mary Dudley, Hillcrest Baptist Church Members

 In 1997 when I went to Faith Week, that’s the year I start to understand what it really meant to die to myself and live for Christ.
 That’s the year I gave my life to the Lord and I haven’t turned back since.
 It's been a truly incredible journey and you get to see more and more young people and adults coming to know Christ.
 These same people also grow in Christ, not just rededicating themselves year after year, but actually growing and doing something new for Christ.Shane Cantrell, Camp Direct Leader

 Through the years I've seen so many changed lives of youth at Faith Week.
 There are missionaries, preachers, music ministers and full-time Christian workers all over the world that accept the call of God for their life at Faith Week.
 There are faithful church members all over the world who are serving because God touched their lives at Eastwood and Faith Week.
-So I would encourage you to send your student just to have an opportunity for that.Shirley Frances, Eastwood Baptist Band Member
+So, I would encourage you to send your student just to have that opportunity.Shirley Frances, Eastwood Baptist Band Member

 I grew up at Eastwood and whether or not I had a choice, I was going to Faith Week.
 It might have started off as something that maybe my mom had me do and now it's turned into a personal love of "I’m going to Faith Week."
 All three of my brothers and I have grown up at Eastwood and have been at Faith Week for many years and it's heavily rooted in our history.Craig Spencer, Eastwood Baptist Youth Minister

-I am the youth pastor at Hillcrest Baptist Church and we attend Faith Week and Faith Week Unplugged regularly.
+I am the youth pastor at Hillcrest Baptist Church and we attend Faith Week regularly.
 We really see that the Lord speaks to us as we attend.
-It's extremely important for students to attend Faith Week for them to really hear what God has to say to them in the spirit filled way.
-The word is brought forth in truth and in spirit and that’s exactly how we are to worship and that’s exactly what Faith Week brings.Kyle, Youth Pastor at Hillcrest Baptist Church
+It's extremely important for students to attend Faith Week for them to really hear what God has to say to them in a spirit-filled way.
+The Word is brought forth in truth and in spirit and that’s exactly how we are to worship and that’s exactly what Faith Week brings.Kyle Corcoran, Youth Pastor at Hillcrest Baptist Church

-My son who had made a profession of Faith at church was really transformed a few years ago at Faith Week.
-He’s a preachers kid, he knows all the church language, but Faith Week was a place that God chose to change his life.
-One way I know his life was changed is because before he attended faith week he wasn't focused on obedience.
-But after Faith Week Camp, man he’s just like “Yes dad.
+My son, who had made a profession of Faith at church, was really transformed a few years ago at Faith Week.
+He’s a preacher's kid, he knows all the church language, but Faith Week was a place that God chose to change his life.
+One way I know his life was changed is that before he attended Faith Week, he wasn't focused on obedience.
+But after Faith Week, man he’s just like “Yes dad.
 Let’s do it.”
-So obedience to the parents I think is huge in our culture and I really thank the Lord for what he did during that time in my own son.Gordon Small, Head Pastor at Eastwood Baptist
+So, obedience to the parents I think is huge in our culture and I really thank the Lord for what He did during that time in my own son.Gordon Small, Senior Pastor at Eastwood Baptist